FPGA mSpectrum

 mJTAG programmer

-To program my own Spartan 6 board, I designed and build a JTAG programmer “mJTAG” that is heavily based on the design of the Bus Blaster project from Dangerous Prototypes.
+To program my own Spartan 6 board, I designed and built a JTAG programmer called “mJTAG”, heavily based on the Bus Blaster project from Dangerous Prototypes.

 Larger capacity Spartan 6 boards